 While this blender has a circular track underneath its base to store the cable, it's quite hard to fully push it in, so you might have trouble stowing it away.
 On the upside, the cable should be long enough for you to reach your power outlets.

 The Breville Boss To Go has a single speed, which is very fast and quite loud.
 You need to twist the cup to the 'Liquify' notch to make it blend.
 While the manufacturer advertises a pulse mode, it's more like turning the blender on and off than an actual dedicated pulse function.
 You need to twist the cup to 'Liquify' and back to the off state to pulse.
+If you prefer an easier-to-use pulse mode, check out the Magic Bullet Mini.

 This blender produces a great almond butter.
 You can quickly process the nuts in about a minute, but we experienced a layer of unmixed crushed almonds above the butter, so we needed to open the jar and mix it so that the top layer of uncrushed nuts would blend into the butter.
 The result is fairly smooth with a nice stickiness.
 It's a bit grainier than the butter you can make with the Vitamix A2300 but still has good spreadability.